Neural Control Barrier Functions for Signal Temporal Logic Specifications with Input Constraints: Conclusion

 \section{Conclusion}

-This study shows how to synthesize a formally validated neural network-based controller to satisfy specifications formulated using signal temporal logic (STL) for continuous-time systems.
+This study demonstrates the synthesis of a formally verified neural network-based controller that satisfies signal temporal logic (STL) specifications for continuous-time systems.
 This was achieved by establishing a link between the time-varying control barrier function (TVCBF) and the STL semantics.
-We formulate the TVCBF constraints into appropriate loss functions for finite state space, and together with a validity condition, we provide guarantees for continuous state space.
-The training framework for the neural networks is proposed.
-Finally, the framework was validated on different continuous-time systems under different STL tasks.
+We formulate the TVCBF constraints as appropriate loss functions for a finite-state space, compute and refine time-varying safe sets for STL satisfaction under input constraints, and, together with a validity condition, provide guarantees for a continuous state space.
+We also validated the neural network framework for different continuous-time systems subject to fragments of different STL specifications and input constraints.